ranjithvbr/react-select-date2/README.md

 # react-select-date
-A React Calender that consists of between single-date, multiple-date, range and slots booking features.Purely date calculated from JavaScript Date Object.
+A React Calendar that consists of between single-date, multiple-date, range and slots booking features.Purely date calculated from JavaScript Date Object.

 Live Demo: ---Work in progress---